shyiko/dotfiles/DELL_XPS_15_9550.md

 > I'm using YubiKey 4C (there is a newer [YubiKey 5C](https://www.yubico.com/product/yubikey-5c)).

-[YubiKey](https://www.yubico.com/why-yubico/for-developers/) is not just for U2F, passwordless [ssh/gpg](https://github.com/drduh/YubiKey-Guide), etc.  You can also use it as a poor man's replacement for fingerpring reader (e.g. you can [configure PAM](https://unix.stackexchange.com/questions/353541/i3-locking-screen-with-2-factor-authentication) to log you in in when YubiKey is inserted).
+[YubiKey](https://www.yubico.com/why-yubico/for-developers/) is not just for U2F, passwordless [ssh/gpg](https://github.com/drduh/YubiKey-Guide), etc.  You can also use it as a poor man's replacement for fingerpring reader (e.g. you can [configure PAM](https://unix.stackexchange.com/questions/353541/i3-locking-screen-with-2-factor-authentication) to log you in when YubiKey is inserted).

 <details>
 <summary>/etc/pam.d/i3lock</summary>